Periculum/Doppelwuerfel/README.md

 # Doppelwürfel
-Transposition cipher with two different keywords, also known as Doppelwürfel or UBCHI.
+Transposition cipher with two different keywords, also known as [Doppelwürfel or UBCHI](https://en.wikipedia.org/wiki/Transposition_cipher#Double_transposition).
 With this little program you can decode and encode Strings.

+An article on this cipher appeared in the german c't-magazin 22/2023 p.128.
+An online version can be found on [heise online](https://www.heise.de/hintergrund/Programmieren-mit-Python-Doppelwuerfel-Verschluesselung-verstehen-und-umsetzen-9279040.html) behind the PayWall.

 ## Usage